En / Ru

 Day 4: Climb one of the volcanoes — Avachinsky, Mutnovsky, or Gorely.

-Day 6: Trek through Vachkazhets Mountain range.
+Day 6: Trek through Vachkazhets Mountain Range.

 Days 7-10: Travel to Tolbachik volcano.